-Visitation Agreement Lawyer and Visitation Rights Attorney Serving Lewisville, Carrollton, The Colony, Denton, and Flower Mound
+Visitation Agreement Lawyer and Visitation Rights Attorney Serving Denton, Lewisville, Sanger, Ponder, Carrollton, Corinth, Frisco, Flower Mound, Aubrey, Oak Point, Pilot Point, Little Elm, Lake Dallas, and The Colony, Texas.

 In connection with divorce, paternity, or child custody (conservatorship) proceedings, non-custodial parents are entitled to seek visitation rights to spend time with their children.
 Texas law permits parents to negotiate agreements regarding custody and visitation rights.
 If the parents fail to reach an agreement, the courts will establish a visitation plan that serves the best interest of the child.

-At Helene Parker & Associates, L.L.C., we assist parents in negotiating visitation agreements through negotiations and mediation.
+At Helene Parker & Associates, L.L.C., we assist parents in negotiating visitation agreements through informal settlement conference and/or mediation.
 When negotiation fails, we vigorously represent our clients in court to establish that their desired visitation plans are in the best interest of their children.
 Finally, when circumstances change, we also represent our clients to seek modification of existing visitation agreements.

 Texas Visitation Agreements